Skip to the main content.

 For this reason, we recommend moving away from one-time lessons learned sessions at the end of a project, instead establishing regular retrospectives in your project routine.
 It’s important to consider a few key points to ensure success.
 The team should recognize the value of retrospectives and prioritize them as a tool.

-1. Setting the Focus
+1. Setting the focus

 At the beginning of each retrospective, clearly communicate the specific topics you want to address.
 It shouldn’t be an all-encompassing project review.
 For example, "Today, we’ll focus on collaboration aspects like communication and reporting."

-2. Frequency of Retrospectives
+2. Frequency of retrospectives

 Weekly retrospectives can quickly lose value as there may not be enough time to implement the necessary actions resulting from them.
 Depending on your project meeting structure, we recommend using existing on-site meetings and conducting retrospectives every eight to twelve weeks.
 The duration depends on the size of the team.
 For very large teams, consider conducting retrospectives at different levels, such as with sub-project leaders or teams within the sub-projects.

-3. Thorough Documentation
+3. Thorough documentation

 The outcomes of the retrospective should be documented in a way that is clear to the project team.
 This allows everyone to follow up on the discussed topics, even if they were unable to attend.
 However, this documentation should only be accessible to those who participated in the retrospective to maintain its integrity.

-4. Enabling Follow-Up
+4. Enabling follow-up

 Even more important is making the resulting actions from the retrospective transparent and ensuring their status is communicated and documented.
 Future retrospectives will only have the potential to provide valuable insights for project management if project members feel that the issues they raise are being addressed and, ideally, improved.

-5. Variety Is Key
+5. Variety is key

 There are hundreds of ways to conduct a retrospective, and even more templates available.
 While you don’t need to reinvent the wheel each time, avoid asking the same basic questions every time to keep things engaging.
 For example, Retromat offers a variety of ideas.